Dragonmystic707/exalted-reincarnated/docs/Sorcery/Spells.md

-This Spell may be repurchased at the Sapphire and Adamant level to summon Second and Third Circle Demons/Spirits, which act as Ally (4) and (5), respectively.
+This Spell may be repurchased at the Sapphire and Adamant level to summon Second and Third Circle Demons/Spirits, which act as Ally (4) and (5), and cost (5m, 7m) respectively.
 Second Circle Demons may only be summoned at midnight, and Third Circle only on the night of the No Moon.

 <table>
 <tbody>